torvalds/linux/Documentation/kbuild/kconfig-language.rst

 Confirming this could prove useful as Kconfig stands as one of the the leading industrial variability modeling languages [1]_ [2]_.
-Its study would help evaluate practical uses of such languages, their use was only theoretical and real world requirements were not well understood.
+Its study would help evaluate practical uses of such languages, their use was only theoretical and real world requirements were yest well understood.
 As it stands though only reverse engineering techniques have been used to deduce semantics from variability modeling languages such as Kconfig [3]_.